appdev-lessons/contact-book-first-database/content.md

   - Yes!
 - Postgres is a language.
   - Not quite.
-- Postgres is a database software that we interact with using the SQL language.
+- Postgres is a database that we interact with using the SQL language.
   - Yes!
 - Persistent storage allows us to permanently store database records.
   - Yes!